 Nashville, TN, 37232

 Soon after her husband’s diagnosis of colon cancer in 2002, Diane became interested in cancer research and clinical trials.
-Inspired by her husbands hope that his involvement in clinical research might help others in the future, Diane became involved in the research advocacy program at VICC.
-Since his death in 2003, Diane has continued to be active in SPORE advocacy activities, including attending Project 3 meetings, monthly key personnel luncheons and advocate meetings, SPORE seminars, and the annual NCI SPORE Investigators workshop.
-Diane has attended numerous research advocacy trainings through the Colorectal Cancer Coalition and participates in political advocacy at the state and national level to support colon cancer research.
-In 2004, Diane received an award of appreciation at the GI/Pancreas InterSPORE conference and continues to serve on the GI SPORE Institutional Advisory Board, and is a member of the Colorectal Working Group of the Tennessee Comprehensive Cancer Control Coalition.
+Inspired by her husband’s hope that his involvement in clinical research might help others in the future, Diane became involved in the research advocacy program at VICC.
+Since his death in 2003, Diane has continued to be active in the Vanderbilt GI Cancer SPORE advocacy activities, including attending quarterly advocate meetings, SPORE project meetings, ESAB meetings and seminars.
+Diane has attended numerous research advocacy trainings through the Colorectal Cancer Coalition, has participated in political advocacy at the state and national level to support colon cancer research and volunteers for the Colon Cancer Alliance at local events.
+In 2004, Diane received an award of appreciation at the GI/Pancreas InterSPORE conference.

-As a 5 year metastatic colon cancer survivor, Ron is passionate about colon cancer research and educating the public on the importance of prevention and early detection.
-His research advocacy experience began in 2006 when he became an active member of the GI SPORE advocacy program and includes attending Project 4 meetings, SPORE research seminars, monthly advocate meetings and key personnel luncheons.
-Ron has been a speaker at the GI SPORE External Advisory Board Meeting, the Research Advocacy Network presentation at VICC and was featured in an Ayers Institute story by the Ivanhoe Medical News Service.
-He serves as a member of the Internal Advisory Committee of the Vanderbilt University Tumor Microenvironment Network (VUTMEN), and the Middle Tennessee Survivorship Community Network.
-Through the Tennessee Comprehensive Cancer Control Coalition, Ron participates in on-going community and provider education projects.
+As a 13-year metastatic colorectal cancer survivor, Ron is passionate about colon cancer research and educating the public on the importance of prevention and early detection.
+His research advocacy experience began in 2006 when he became an active member of the GI SPORE research advocacy program.
+Ron has been a speaker at the GI SPORE External Advisory Board Meeting, the Research Advocacy Network presentation at VICC, the Primary Care Update: CRC Screening and Prevention conference, and was featured in an Ayers Institute story by the Ivanhoe Medical News Service.
+He has served as a member of the Internal Advisory Committee of the Vanderbilt University Tumor Microenvironment Network (VUTMEN), and been active with the Tennessee Cancer Coalition through colorectal cancer initiatives.
+He is currently a member of the VICC Expressive Arts Committee which helps patients cope with the emotional side of cancer through the arts.